mukeshdev333/Akka_Repo/README.md

-# .NET Application with Web API Core
+# .NET Web API Core using KAFKA.Net

 This repository contains a .NET application developed using Web API Core, featuring two services: **Order Service** and **Payment Service**.
 These services communicate with each other using **Akka.NET** for both asynchronous and synchronous operations, providing messages in response without utilizing a database.